rage/java-programming/data/week2/2-conditional-statements.md

 }
 ```

 Code in Java is indented either by four spaces or a single tab for each block.
 Use either spaces or tabs for indentation, not both.
-For automatic intendation, you can use the shortcut `Ctrl + alt + L`.
+For automatic indendation in IntelliJ, you can use the shortcut `Ctrl + alt + L`.
 From now on your program code needs to be indented correctly in the exercises as well.
-If the indentation is incorrect, style points will be deducted.
+If the indentation is incorrect, style points may be deducted for the graded assignments.

-## Comparison Operators
+## Relational Operators
-As you might have noticed, in the argument of conditional statements, some comparison operators are used to compare numbers.
-In Java, we use the following signs for comparison:
+As you might have noticed, in the argument of conditional statements, some comparison operators, also referred to as `relational operators` are used to compare numbers.
+In Java, we use the following relational operators:

 - `>` greater than
 - `>=` greater than or equal to